-Management believes that we have access to capital resources through possible public or private equity offerings, debt financings, corporate collaborations or other means; however, we cannot provide any assurance that new financing will be available on commercially acceptable terms, if at all.
+We believe that we have access to additional capital resources through possible public or private equity offerings, debt financings, corporate collaborations or other means; however, we cannot provide any assurance that new financings will be available on commercially acceptable terms, if needed.
 If the economic climate in the U.S. deteriorates, our ability to raise additional capital could be negatively impacted.
 If we are unable to secure additional capital, we may be required to take additional measures to reduce costs in order to conserve our cash in amounts sufficient to sustain operations and meet our obligations.
-These measures could cause significant delays in our continued efforts to commercialize our products, which is critical to the realization of our business plan and our future operations.
-These matters raise substantial doubt about our ability to continue as a going concern.
+These measures could cause significant delays in our continued efforts to commercialize our products, which is critical to the realization of our plan and future operations.
+This uncertainty along with our history of losses indicates that there is substantial doubt about our ability to continue as a going concern within one year after the date that our financial statements are issued.
+The accompanying consolidated financial statements do not include any adjustments that may be necessary should we be unable to continue as a going concern.